Guillaume Cerutti

 Guillaume Cerutti (born 20 March 1966) is a French business executive and former senior civil servant.
 He has been the chairman of Christie's auction house since 2023.
-In 2025, he succeeded François Pinault as president of the Pinault Collection.
+In 2025, he succeeded François Pinault as president of the Pinault Collection; in March 2026 he stepped down from that role.

 He was managing director of the Centre Georges Pompidou from 1996 and 2001.
 From 2002 to 2004, he served as chief of staff for the French Minister of Culture Jean-Jacques Aillagon, and afterwards worked in France's Finance Ministry.
 He was the chief executive officer of Sotheby's France from 2007 to 2011 and deputy chairman of Sotheby's Europe until 2015, and CEO of Christie's from 2017 to 2025.

 Early life and career

 Guillaume Cerutti was born on 20 March 1966 in La Ciotat, France.
 He studied in Paris, attending the Institut d’Études Politiques and the Ecole Nationale d'Administration.
 Early in his career, he held a number of administrative positions.
 He was the managing director of the Centre Georges Pompidou from 1996 until 2001, overseeing the renovation of the Musée National d'Art Moderne.

 From 2002 to 2004, he was the chief of staff for the French Minister of Culture Jean-Jacques Aillagon.
 After Aillagon's tenure, Cerutti took a role in the French Ministry of Economy and Finance, serving as head of the executive office for consumerism and competition from 2008 until 2011.